Eastern Caribbean dollar

-The Eastern Caribbean dollar (symbol: EC$; code: XCD) is the currency of all seven full members and one associate member of the Organisation of Eastern Caribbean States (OECS).
-The successor to the British West Indies dollar, it has existed since 1965, and it is normally abbreviated with the dollar sign $ or, alternatively, EC$ to distinguish it from other dollar-denominated currencies.
-The EC$ is subdivided into 100 cents.
-It has been pegged to the United States dollar since 7 July 1976, at the exchange rate of = .70.
+The Eastern Caribbean dollar (symbol: $ or EC$; code: XCD) is the currency of all seven full members and one associate member of the Organisation of Eastern Caribbean States (OECS).
+The successor to the British West Indies dollar, it has been issued since 1965.

+Its base unit is the dollar, and each dollar is subdivided into 100 cents.
+It has been pegged to the United States dollar since 7 July 1976, at the exchange rate of = EC$2.70.

 Circulation

 Six of the states using the EC$ are independent states: Antigua and Barbuda, Dominica, Grenada, Saint Kitts and Nevis, Saint Lucia, and Saint Vincent and the Grenadines.
 The other two, Anguilla and Montserrat, are British Overseas Territories.
 These states are all members of the Eastern Caribbean Currency Union.

 Other associate members of the OECS do not use the Eastern Caribbean dollar as their official currency: the British Virgin Islands, Guadeloupe and Martinique.
 The British Virgin Islands were always problematic for currency purposes due to their proximity to the Danish West Indies, which became the United States Virgin Islands in 1917.
 Officially, the British Virgin Islands used to use sterling, but in practice the situation was more complicated and involved the circulation of French francs and U.S. dollars.
 In 1951, the British Virgin Islands adopted the British West Indies dollar which at that time operated in conjunction with the sterling coinage, and in 1959 they changed over officially to the U.S. dollar.

-Guadeloupe and Martinique, as part of France, use the euro as its currency.
+Guadeloupe and Martinique, as part of France, use the euro as their currency.

 British Guiana and Barbados had previously been members of the Eastern Caribbean Currency Union but withdrew in 1966 and 1972, respectively.
 Trinidad and Tobago had been a member of the earlier British West Indies currency union, but withdrew in 1964.

-The combined population of the EC$ area is about 613,000 (2014 census and estimates), which is comparable to Montenegro or the American capital city of Washington, D.C.
-The combined GDP is 5.46 billion US dollars, which is comparable to Bermuda.
+The combined population of the EC$ area is about 613,000 (2014 census and estimates) and the combined GDP is 5.46 billion US dollars.

 The late Queen Elizabeth II appears on the banknotes and also on the obverse of the coins.
-She was the head of state of all the states and territories using the EC$, except for Dominica (which was granted independence from the United Kingdom as a Republic).
+She was the head of state of all the states and territories using the EC$, except for Dominica (which was granted independence from the United Kingdom as a republic).
 Dominica is nevertheless a member of the Commonwealth of Nations which now recognizes King Charles III as Head of the Commonwealth.